 If you believe a violation of the Act has occurred, you can file a complaint with the District of Columbia Office of Human Rights.
 The process is free and does not require an attorney.
-Damages can be awarded if it is determined that a violation of the Act did occur.
+Damages can be awarded if it is determined that a violation of the Act did occur. medical certification and reasonable prior notice when applicable.

-DC Family and Medical Leave Act
+DC Family Medical Leave Act